 Language and globalisation

-As mentioned above, with staff at many companies being furloughed, looking to new markets isn’t merely for the here and now.
+As mentioned above, with staff at many companies being furloughed, looking to new markets isn’t just for the here and now.
 When business resumes, the economy could be in a recession, with challenging times ahead.
-This is why it can be worth considering taking your small business in to new geographical locations.
+This is why it can be worth considering taking your small business to new geographical locations.
 Just some of the benefits include: investment from other locations, access to more talent and multilingual staff.

-One of the key challenges for small businesses entering overseas markets is the language barrier.
+One of the key challenges for small businesses entering foreign markets is the language barrier.
 In order to operate successfully around the globe, it’s important that translations are accurate and localisation of materials is done properly.
 If your small business sells directly to consumers, you need to consider how different cultures in each country speak, right down to slang and colloquialisms.
 You also need to be mindful of intellectual property protection, trade regulations and policies in these new markets.
 You only get one chance at a first impression and by getting these things right first time, it will give you the best chance of effectively marketing your business in different countries.